calasjulien/root/README.md

 Julien Calas
 QIS Structuring · Derivatives · Quant Finance · Tokyo

-I've been working in tradfi for the past 20 years now, across structured products and quantitative investment strategies -currently heading the QIS Structuring team for APAC at Barclays sitting in Tokyo.
+I've been working in tradfi for the past 20 years now, across structured products and quantitative investment strategies - currently heading the QIS Structuring team for APAC at Barclays sitting in Tokyo.

 My background is a mix of applied mathematics, computer science and financial engineering.
 I started my career as an engineer before moving into derivatives and product development.

-I'm joining ETHGlobal Tokyo 2026 to explore something I've been thinking about for a while:
+I'm joining ETHGlobal Tokyo 2026 to explore something I've been thinking about for a while, ie on-chain structured products.

-Structured products on-chain

 I'd like to build a Web3 version of a classical autocallable note: capital protected versions already exist, I'm looking to extend this to capital-at-risk structures, typically short a KI put.

-The basic idea:

-define the payoff in a smart contract use on-chain market data/oracles support bidding platform for market makers remove counterparty risk for both investor and market maker through mutual staking settle the payoff automatically
+The basic ideas: define the payoff in a smart contract, use on-chain market data/oracles, support bidding platform for market makers, remove counterparty risk for both investor and market maker through mutual staking and settle the payoff automatically.

 Looking to explore what happens when a structured product itself becomes something else than a product packaged and distributed by an intermediary.